top of page

 Aim: The research analyzes the structures of social networks, the varying uses of social media and information diffusion among social networking sites’ users in Kyrgyzstan as a pilot study and possibly expand in a subsequent project to Central Asia.
 It studies social media consequences on politics, the rise of populism, democracy, equality, participation, diversity, deliberation, privacy, surveillance, community building, informal social networks, public sphere and everyday life.
 Using visualizations of complex networks and network matrices, this research will reveal the structure of the network, calling out cliques, clusters, communities, and key participants.
 Through mapping attribute data and network metric scores this research will also visualize network matrices.
 While in Kyrgyzstan social media has grown exponentially and has growing significance as a medium where social and political attitudes are shaped, and is the platform where civil activism and volunteering is developed, there is virtually no analysis of content and audiences.
 Research would focus on Central Asian social media use, using Kyrgyzstan as a case study: an analysis of how social media are used as an alternative information source and civil and political engagement, and an analysis of focus, themes, and users’ profile.

-Aim: This project is using data from comparative ethnographic research that maps the communicative ecology of islands and mountainous communities with the aim of exploring the role remoteness plays in sharing unique communicative environments.
+Aim: This project is using data from comparative ethnographic research that maps the communicative ecology of mountainous communities with the aim of exploring the role remoteness plays in sharing unique communicative environments.
 We are exploring remoteness through the lenses of conviviality, communicative rhizomes and storytelling networks created by community members, community organizations and local media.
-The research draws on observations and interviews from Amami islands in the south of the Japanese archipelago and remote mountainous communities in Kyrgyzstan, Central Asia.
-Despite their apparent geographical differences, these islands and mountainous communities in Kyrgyzstan share some common characteristics.
-They are also experiencing a community radio trend that is reshaping their communicative ecologies and redefining the way they experience their communicative sociality.
+The research draws on observations and interviews from remote mountainous communities in Kyrgyzstan, Central Asia.
+They are experiencing a community radio trend that is reshaping their communicative ecologies and redefining the way they experience their communicative sociality.
 The mediated communication practices of remote communities, unlike their mainland or urban center (national and prefectural) counterparts, are seen as part of a more fluid interconnected network system that embraces both individual and collective agents, reflecting strong reciprocal relationships that are necessary for surviving in remote areas.
-The communicative ecology of the examined communities contains several elements of what makes remote communities resilient.
-These elements include a healthier information landscape and dynamics of production, movement, access, use and impact based on local information needs, social trust and agents of change/cultural enablers.
-Resilience is seen here as a culturally mediated response to some of the challenges remote communities often face, including heavy weather patterns, aging population and depopulation.
 This research explores aspects of resilience within the context of remoteness through the mapping of their communicative ecology.

 # Community Radios and Community Building in Central Asia: a case study from Kyrgyzstan